Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 2020 saw massive changes across every industry, and human resources (HR) professionals saw the brunt of those changes due to their integral role in the workplace.
 2021 has only just begun and it seems as though the year will continue the trend of sweeping changes and new developments.

-Staying on top of these rapid changes and ensuring that the workplace remains positive and productive is going to be the biggest challenge HR professionals face this year.
+Staying on top of these rapid changes and ensuring that the workplace remains positive and productive is going to be the biggest challenge HR professionals face in 2021.
 The best tools HR professionals have for meeting this challenge are change management and diversity and inclusion skills.
 These two areas of HR will shape the HR industry for the rest of 2021, and we will show you exactly why that is.

 As the situation regarding the global pandemic continues to change, so too will government and corporate policies.
 Helping employees and employers adapt to, and successfully integrate these changes will require a skilled change management professional to step in.
 Change management professionals take a people-first approach to projects and changes in an organization.
 By helping individuals and groups within an organization adapt to changes, change management professionals minimize resistance to change and ensure that company morale remains high and that changes are enacted smoothly.